Leo7247/Gemini-OS-Project/README.md

 # Introduction
 This is my first Mini OS, is there anyone can give me suggestions for the OS name?

-This is a mini OS, it got Desktop, Explorer, Start, Notepad etc.
+This is a open source mini OS, it got Desktop, Explorer, Start, Notepad etc.
 # Install Guide
 If you have a **Windows Computer** :
 1. Download The QEMU Installer (if not already installed) From https://qemu.weilnetz.de/w64/qemu-w64-setup-20251224.exe.